tinymce/tinymce-docs/get-started/filter-content.md

 ### Example of usage of the formats option

-This example overrides some of the built in formats and tells TinyMCE to apply classes instead of inline styles.
+This example overrides some of the built-in formats and tells TinyMCE to apply classes instead of inline styles.
 It also includes a custom format that produced `h1` elements with a title attribute and a `red` `css` style.

 ```js
 // Output elements in HTML style